1suleyman/Tech-Journey/Python/100 Days of Python/Day 16/Practice Modifying Object Attributes and Calling Methods.md

-Perfect 👍 I’ll extend the README with a clear **Explanation** section so it reads more like a mini-tutorial.
-Here’s the improved version:

----

 # 📝 Practice Modifying Object Attributes and Calling Methods

 In this exercise, we practiced how to **create a table object, add columns, and call methods** using the `PrettyTable` Python library.